Sheffield-Theoretical-Chemistry/ccrepo_utility/README.md

 There are working examples in the examples folder, and these are (or will be) documented in the documentation.
 Documentation can be built by navigating to the docs folder locally

-    sphinx-build -b html . build
+    sphinx-build -b html . docs

-You can then find the documentation by going to the build folder and opening the index.html file in your browser.
+You can then find the documentation by going to the docs folder and opening the index.html file in your browser.

 ## Acknowledging usage